-Elections for all local government councils in NSW will be held on Saturday 4 September, 2021.
-Voting in local government elections is compulsory.
+The election for all local government councils in NSW will now be held on Saturday 4 December — they were supposed to be held on Saturday 4 September.

 Thinking of nominating as a candidate for Kyogle Council?

 If you’re considering nominating as a candidate for the 2021 NSW Local Government elections, the following information provides general guidance about the process of nominating, and candidates’ obligations and responsibilities.

 Prospective candidates should seek their own independent legal advice if they are unsure whether they are eligible to run or how the law applies to their specific circumstances.

 Nominate as a Councillor

 To nominate as a Councillor you must lodge a nomination form, either by delivering it to the Returning Officer or by using the Electoral Commission’s online nomination system.